joannawiaterek/joannawiaterek.github.io/_posts/2024-07-17-diss-mid-point.md

 1. Previous projects.
 - [my first essay on AI](https://joannawiaterek.github.io/blog/2024/New-Global-Governance-Window/) (which I would write differently now, but this was part of the learning process!)
-- [research group on the Global South & AI governance](https://joannawiaterek.github.io/blog/2024/UN-AI-Feedback/) (again, an imperfect part of a learning process, yet one that allowed me to meet amazing people working on AI and research thinks I might draw on in my diss)
+- [research group on the Global South & AI governance](https://joannawiaterek.github.io/blog/2024/UN-AI-Feedback/) (again, an imperfect part of a learning process, yet one that allowed me to meet amazing people working on AI and research things I might draw on in my diss)

 2. Resources.
 - [The Africa Hour Podcast](https://afripoli.org/podcasts/)